stamd/stamd.github.io/about.md

 ### Experience

 I specialize in **crafting comprehensive tutorials, guides, and courses** for a wide range of software development topics.

-###I contributed to numerous articles, and since I started writing in 2021, I published 200+ articles on various computer science topics.

 > I hope that the content I produce help aspiring and experienced developers alike to deepen their understanding of programming concepts and techniques